openvinotoolkit/openvino/tools/benchmark_tool/README.md

   -layout LAYOUT        Optional.
 Prompts how model layouts should be treated by application.
 For example, "input1[NCHW],input2[NC]" or "[NCHW]" in case of one input
                         size.

+Advanced options:
+  -extensions EXTENSIONS, --extensions EXTENSIONS
+                        Optional.
+Path or a comma-separated list of paths to libraries (.so or .dll) with extensions.

+  -c PATH_TO_CLDNN_CONFIG, --path_to_cldnn_config PATH_TO_CLDNN_CONFIG
+                        Optional.
+Required for GPU custom kernels.
+Absolute path to an .xml file with the kernels description.

+  -cdir CACHE_DIR, --cache_dir CACHE_DIR
+                        Optional.
+Enable model caching to specified directory

+  -lfile [LOAD_FROM_FILE], --load_from_file [LOAD_FROM_FILE]
+                        Optional.
+Loads model from file directly without read_model.

+  -nireq NUMBER_INFER_REQUESTS, --number_infer_requests NUMBER_INFER_REQUESTS
+                        Optional.
+Number of infer requests.
+Default value is determined automatically for device.

   -nstreams NUMBER_STREAMS, --number_streams NUMBER_STREAMS
                         Optional.
 Number of streams to use for inference on the CPU/GPU (for HETERO and MULTI device cases use format